 First and foremost, language.
 If you’ll be translating your campaign, counting on an experienced Spanish translation company is key.
 Make sure your language services provider has marketing and localization experience.

-A properly translated campaign can ensure some success.
+A properly translated campaign (even localized or transcreated) can ensure some success.
 But deep knowledge of one’s audience is what separates simply good marketing from marketing that connects to audiences on a deeper level.

 Let’s take a look at three examples: